 The philosophy of the program follows a practitioner-scholar model of education and training; consequently, graduates of the program are trained as practitioners of clinical psychology as an empirically informed field.
 Education and training within the program emphasize the importance of critical inquiry at all levels of clinical practice, including treatment planning for individual clients, assessment of program outcomes, and the design and execution of rigorous research.
-The program is dedicated to educating students for professional practice careers; therefore, the Psy.D. degree is offered.
+The program is dedicated to educating students for professional practice careers.
 The program faculty has set forth several pertinent goals and objectives to be obtained by students during their time in the program.
 These goals and objectives are founded on the core competencies of clinical education and training stated by the National Council of Schools in Professional Psychology (NCSPP).